 Modifying a child custody order involves a detailed analysis of your changed circumstances and your child’s best interests.
 Maryland judges value a child’s stability, and you will have to present persuasive evidence supporting your claim.

 Get A Free Family Law Consultation

 We’re hard-working, family law attorneys.
 Our firm has helped Marylanders for more than 30 years and we want to help you move forward.
 Custody is a big deal and we get that.
-Call our office in Linthicum Heights at 443-971-8884 to schedule a free consultation.
+Call our office in Baltimore, Maryland at (888) JCLaw-10 to schedule a free consultation.
 You can also schedule a meeting by emailing us here.